 Coverage about NaviCare/SoinsNavi by the CIHR:

-Our patient navigation centre has served over 226 NB families of children/youth with complex care needs since January 10, 2017!
+Our patient navigation centre has closed now after having served over 235 NB families of children/youth with complex care needs since January 10, 2017!

 A personal reflection on "teaching and leadership", invited by Dr. Mirella De Civita, CEO of Papillon MDC Inc. (Montreal, Québec, Canada), which "provides state-of-the-art leadership development programs, knowledge transfer management services, including executive coaching across various industry sectors worldwide":